Hank Burnine: Early life

 Harold Henry Burnine was born on November 9, 1932, in Henrietta, Missouri.
 He attended Richmond High School in Richmond, Missouri.

 College career

 Burnine played for the Missouri Tigers from 1953 to 1955.
 He led the NCAA in receptions with 44 and in receiving yards with 594 his senior year in 1955 while also earning All-American honors.
 He recorded career totals of 75 receptions for 1,145 yards.
 Burnine was team captain his senior season and also played in the Blue–Gray Football Classic and Senior Bowl.
 He won two track letters for the Tigers as a broad jumper.
 He was inducted into the University of Missouri Intercollegiate Athletics Hall of Fame in 1993.

 Professional career

-Burnine was selected by the New York Giants with the 140th pick in the 1955 NFL draft.
+Burnine was selected in the 12th round by the New York Giants with the 140th pick in the 1955 NFL draft.
 He played in one game for the Giants during the 1956 season.

 Burnine played in fourteen games, starting seven, for the Philadelphia Eagles from 1956 to 1957.